The case for building your personal brand as a business leader in life sciences07 Nov, 202311 Minutes

 Speaking engagements often include a Q&A session, which offers a good opportunity for engagement with your target audience and gather support for your personal brand.

-It's also worth mentioning that public speaking is not only limited to big events, but also include meetings, presentations, webinars or podcasts.
+It's also worth mentioning that public speaking is not only limited to big events, but also includes meetings, presentations, webinars or podcasts.
 These can be a great way to increase your visibility and reputation within your firm or the wider life sciences industry.

 It’s important to stay on top of the overall perception of your personal brand.
-Your reputation can be managed effectively by monitoring your online presence, taking advice from stakeholders around you, responding to any negative feedback or criticism.
+Your reputation can be managed effectively by monitoring your online presence, taking advice from stakeholders around you, and responding to any feedback or criticism.
 This will enable you to proactively build and maintain a positive reputation.